Stephen-J-Whitaker/wild-carbon/README.md

         Other admin functions are available that are not a requirement of any user story but are made available in order to address maintenance should the need ever arise.

 -   ### **Potential future features**

+    -   The addition of more locations.

+    -   The ability to change the state of multiple plant records at the same time for greater efficiency.

+    -   More photos per product for user interest.

+    -   Ability to store each plants GPS location at the site to improve record keeping.

+    -   The ability to upload of an image of each tree planted to the plant record for audits and to send to the customer that commissioned the tree.

 ## **4. Testing**
 -   **Code Validation**